langitbiru6107/langit-biru/content/unofficial-love/00-unofficial-love/index.md

 "I'm happy with your confession.
 I also have the same feeling."

-Suddenly my heart is beating so fast.
-I try to read the rest of the chat but I'm afraid if suddenlt I get heart attack and die.
+My heart is beating so fast.
+I try to read the rest of the chat but I'm afraid if suddenly I get heart attack and die.

-"Bu, can you wait until I graduate?
+"But, can you wait until I graduate?
 Then we can be official couple"

+Huh...

 I read that and I didn't know how I feel.

-Huh...

 "Okay"